Language: EN

 What is and how to use Objects

 Each of the objects created according to a class is called an instance.
-Thus, an instance is a concrete representation of a class, with its own unique data and the functionalities defined by the class.
+Thus, an instance is a concrete representation of a class, with its own unique data and functionalities defined by the class.

 curso-programacion-objeto-coche

-Your car instance, different from all the others
+Your car instance, different from all others

 Each of these autonomous units, which we call objects, has the following characteristics: